 The relationship between musical rhythm and speech rhythm was the topic of a recent “MTSU On the Record” radio program.

-Host Gina Logue’s interview with Dr. Cyrille Magne, an associate professor of psychology, first aired April 25 on WMOT-FM (89.5 and www.wmot.org ).
-You can listen to their conversation below.
+Host Gina Logue’s interview with Dr. Cyrille Magne, an associate professor of psychology, first aired April 25 on WMOT-FM (89.5 and www.wmot.org).
+You can listen to their conversation above.

 Magne and two academic colleagues authored research into the impact of music rhythm abilities on speech rhythm sensitivity.
 The research, which was funded with a National Science Foundation grant, was published in the academic journal “Brain and Language.”